 Fundraising variations:

-Offer an instant print photo strip to remember the event with your logo and information.
+Offer an instant print photo strip featuring your PTA logo as a keepsake.

-Add a social media element with a hashtag for anyone sharing photos to engage with and offer content your organization can easily repost.
+Add a social media element with a hashtag so participants can share photos and your PTA can repost them.

-A hay bale maze should definitely be on your list of fun fall festival ideas for kids of all ages.
-Pile hay bales high to create a massive maze, or keep it simple for young kids to play on and enjoy.
+A hay bale maze is excellent fun for children of all ages at an autumn fair.
+Pile hay bales high to create a sizable maze, or keep it low and simple for younger children.

 Setup instructions:

-Offer directions or clues throughout that help people find their way.
+Offer directions or clues throughout to help participants find their way.

 Required materials: